 That said, this app is super easy to use and even a little bit of cashback on shopping that you are going to do regardless is worth it.

 There is a $20 withdraw threshold that you have to meet before being able to cash out or get gift cards.
-However, if you sign up with my referral code you will get a $10 welcome bonus so you only need $10 more in order to reach the minimum withdrawal amount.

 When it comes to withdrawing your money there are plenty of options.
 You can choose to get regular old money sent to you via PayPal or Venmo or you can choose to receive gift cards.